Visas

 The process begins with registering the marriage, followed by either a consulate application from abroad or a change of status inside Korea.
 Expect 2 to 3 months total for a straightforward case, longer if criminal-background apostilles are delayed.
 Allow for the International Marriage Guidance Program if your nationality falls under the designated list.

-- Register the marriage in Korea.
+2. Register the marriage in Korea.
 The Korean spouse submits the 혼인신고서 at the local gu office (구청) with two witnesses' signatures, both parties' IDs, and the foreign marriage certificate with notarised translation.
-Processing takes 3 to 4 days.
+Registration is usually completed at the counter the same day, and the family relationship record updates within a few days.

-- International Marriage Guidance Program.
+4. International Marriage Guidance Program.
+This is the Korean sponsor's obligation, not the foreign applicant's: the Korean spouse attends, the foreign applicant does not.
 Required for Korean nationals sponsoring spouses from China, Vietnam, the Philippines, Cambodia, Mongolia, Uzbekistan, or Thailand.
 A 4-hour course on cultural understanding and domestic violence prevention.
 Sessions at 16 immigration offices on 1st and 3rd Wednesdays.
 Apply through socinet.go.kr.
 Certificates valid 5 years.

-- Enter Korea and register the ARC.
+5. Enter Korea and register the ARC.
 Register at the local immigration office within 90 days.
-Late registration results in financial penalties.
+Late registration triggers a fine under the Immigration Control Act; see the ARC registration guide for the details.

-- Renew annually.
-The initial F-6 is typically 1 year.
-Renewals can extend up to 3 years per grant, reviewed by the immigration office based on ongoing marital status.
+6. Renew the visa.
+The initial F-6 grant is typically 1 to 2 years, set at the immigration office's discretion.
+Renewals are typically 1 to 2 years, extending to 3 years if you have a child with your Korean spouse, reviewed by the immigration office based on ongoing marital status.

 Documents typically required: application form (사증발급신청서), passport, Korean marriage relationship certificate, family relationship certificate, Korean spouse's resident registration card, Korean spouse's income certificate, housing documentation, both criminal background certificates (Korean spouse and foreign spouse), Korean spouse's medical exam, apostilled foreign marriage certificate, relationship evidence, language certificate, and the International Marriage Guidance Program certificate where required.

-You are not alone.
-Korea funds a dense network of multicultural family support: more than 220 support centres nationwide, the 24-hour multilingual Danuri helpline, free Korean language classes, and the KIIP integration programme.
+Korea funds a dense network of multicultural family support: a support centre in nearly every district, the 24-hour multilingual Danuri helpline, free Korean language classes, and the KIIP integration programme.
 These resources exist because the government recognises that arriving as a spouse in a new country is hard.
 Use them.

-- Multicultural Family Support Centers (다문화가족지원센터).
-More than 220 centres, one in nearly every district.
+• Multicultural Family Support Centers (다문화가족지원센터).
+One in nearly every district.
 Korean language classes, parenting support, translation and interpretation, family counselling, legal referrals, employment support.
-Locate your nearest at liveinkorea.kr.
+Find your nearest at liveinkorea.kr.

 If the marriage ends, you have three possible paths: F-6-2 if you are raising a Korean child, F-6-3 if you are not at fault, or change of status to another category.
 The single most important procedural choice is how the divorce is documented.
 Contested divorce (재판이혼) produces a court record of fault; mutual-consent divorce (협의이혼) does not.
 Signing a mutual-consent divorce under pressure can cut off your F-6-3 pathway.
 If you face this situation, call 1577-1366 or consult an immigration lawyer before you sign anything.